 This includes meeting people, animals and situations they would encounter as an adult.

 It is important not to overwhelm your puppy and make sure these experiences are positive.

-During these early months, a young puppy’s brain is quite adaptable to learning about new and novel things.
-Taking advantage of this ability is important to help create a well-adjusted dog that is comfortable, friendly, and calm at home and outside.
+During these early months a young puppy’s brain is quite adaptable to learning about new and novel things.
+Taking advantage of this ability is important to help your puppy develop into a well-adjusted dog that is comfortable, friendly, and calm at home and outside.

-Adaptil comforts and reassures the puppy making new experiences positive.
+Adaptil comforts and reassures puppies, making new experiences positive.

-Adaptil has been scientifically proven to help puppies to focus during this important socialisation phase of their life, which in turn results in significantly better behaved adult dogs.
+Adaptil has been scientifically proven to help puppies to focus during this important socialisation phase of their life, which in turn helps them learn faster, and results in well-behaved and confident adult dogs.

 It is recommended that puppies wear an Adaptil Collar throughout the socialisation period (for 8 weeks, this has been shown to be beneficial through clinical trials)

 Fitting an Adaptil Collar at this stage has been shown to influence a puppy’s development and help them grow into a well-behaved and confident adult dog.

 Understand your puppy’s personality and temperament; keep experiences at a level that does not frighten, stress or scare your puppy.
 This may mean just letting your puppy hang back a bit as he watches before he engages with new things.